-This year we pursued the study, initiated in [27] in collaboration with J.-B. Pomet from the McTao team (Inria Sophia Antipolis), of the harmonic transfer function (HTF) of a linear difference delay control system having finitely many (possibly non-commensurable) delays and periodic coefficients (having the same period).
+This year we continued the study, initiated in [23] in collaboration with J.-B. Pomet from the McTao team (Inria Sophia Antipolis), of the harmonic transfer function (HTF) of a linear difference delay control system having finitely many (possibly non-commensurable) delays and periodic coefficients (having the same period).
 That is, an input-output system of the form:

-$$y(t) = \sum{j=1}^{N} D_j(t) y(t - \tau_j) + u(t), \qquad t > t_0,$$ where $\tau_1 < \cdots < \tau_N$ are positive delays and $D_1(t), \ldots, D_N(t)$ real $d \times d$ matrices depending periodically on time t, while u is the \mathbb{R}^d -valued input and y(t) the \mathbb{R}^d -valued output (complex coefficients can of course be handled in the same way).
+$$y(t) = \sum{j=1}^{N} D_j(t) y(t - \tau_j) + u(t), \qquad t > t_0,$$ where $\tau_1 < \cdots < \tau_N$ are positive delays and $D_1(t), \dots, D_N(t)$ real $d \times d$ matrices depending periodically on time t, while u is the \mathbb{R}^d -valued input and y(t) the \mathbb{R}^d -valued output (complex coefficients can of course be handled in the same way).
 The HTF, that generalizes the usual transfer function of linear constant systems, is an analytic function of the Laplace-Fourier variable which is valued in the space of operators a Hilbert space of periodic functions (the period being that of the system).
 We were able to construct a simple nonlinear circuit whose linearization around a periodic trajectory has a spectrum containing a whole circle; we currently investigate whether the singularities of the Fourier coefficients of the HTF (that are themselves analytic functions) also contain that circle.
 Indeed, just like a series of functions may diverge even though the summands are smooth, it is a priori possible that the HTF has a singularity at a point whereas its Fourier coefficients do not.
 Note that these coefficients are all one can estimate by harmonic balance techniques, and therefore the above question is of great practical relevance.
+We also investigate the relation between our stability criterion (that the HTF should be bounded and analytic on a "vertical" half plane containing the origin), and the weaker requirement that the HTF exists pointwise in a half-plane.
+Connections with the pseudo-periodic Schrödinger oscillator are a motivation for such a study, see [24].

-7.3 Hardy-Hodge decomposition with applications to silent sources
+6.3 Hardy-Hodge decomposition with applications to silent sources